 With some devices, a simple adjustment can get you back to the accuracy you had before.
 For instance, on a pressure transmitter, you’ll adjust the offset and slope.
 Or for a flow meter, you can change the K-factor after you calibrate the meter in the lab.

 Before we go through thermocouple calibration, we need to define what that means.
-Calibration refers to the system that compares a device to a reference with known accuracy.
+Calibration is done by comparing a device to a reference with known accuracy.
 During the procedure, you change the temperature to find the device’s error margin compared to the reference.

 What is a thermocouple?